-Student Interrogations, Searches, Interviews & Arrests (Policy JIH, JIH-EB, JIH-EC)
+Student Interrogations, Searches, Interviews & Arrests

+(Policy JIH)

+Interviews

-School officials may question students regarding matters related to school without limitation.
-The parent will be contacted if a student is then subject to discipline for a serious offense.
-When child abuse is alleged: If a child protective services worker or peace officer enters the campus requesting to interview a student attending the school, the personnel of the District will cooperate with the investigating child protective services worker or peace officer.
+School officials may question students regarding matters incident to school without limitation.
+The parent will be contacted if a student interviewed is then subject to discipline for a serious offense.
+A student may decline at any time to be interviewed by the School Resource Officer (SRO) or another peace officer.

+When child abuse or abandonment of a student is alleged.

+If a child protective services worker or peace officer enters the campus requesting to interview a student attending the school, the school administrator shall be notified.
+Access to interview shall be granted when the child to be interviewed is the subject of or is the sibling of or is living with the child who is the subject of an abuse or abandonment investigation.
+The personnel of the District shall cooperate with the investigating child protective services worker or peace officer.
 If a student is taken into temporary custody in accordance with A.R.S.
-8-821, school personnel may respond to inquiries about the temporary custody of the child.
+8-821, the child protective services worker or peace officer may be reminded to notify the student's parent of the custody, pursuant to A.R.S.
+8-823.
+The child protective services worker or peace officer shall be requested to establish proper identification and complete and sign a "Form for Signature of Interviewing Officer."
+Six (6) hours following the relinquishment of custody by the school, school personnel may respond to inquiries about the temporary custody of the child and may, if considered necessary, call the parent.

+Abuse or abandonment is not alleged.

-If a peace officer enters the campus requesting to interview a student attending the school on an issue other than upon request of the school or for abuse, the parent will be contacted and will be asked if they wish the student to be interviewed, unless directed not to by the peace officer.
-If the parent consents, the parent will be requested to be present or to authorize the interview in their absence within the school day of the request.
-Where an attempt was made and the parent could not be reached or did not consent within the school day of the request, the peace officer will then be directed to contact the parent and make arrangements to question the student at another time and place.
+No issue of student population safety is presented.
+If a peace officer enters the campus requesting to interview a student attending the school on an issue other than upon request of the school or for abuse or abandonment, the school administrator shall be notified.
+If the officer directs that parents are not to be contacted because the interview is related to criminal activity of the parent(s)/guardian, the school official shall comply with the request.
+Unless these circumstances exist the parent will be contacted and will be asked if they wish the student to be interviewed.
+If the parent consents the parent will be requested to be present or to authorize the interview in their absence within the school day of the request.
+Where an attempt was made and the parent(s) could not be reached or did not consent within the school day of the request, the peace officer will then be requested to contact the parent(s) and make arrangements to question the student at another time and place.

-When a peace officer is present on the campus to interview students at the request of school authorities, parents will be contacted if the student is to be taken into custody or if the student is subject to discipline for a serious offense.
-Written documentation will be made per Board policy when student is questioned and/or arrested.
+Safety of the student population is of concern.
+When a peace officer is present on the campus to interview students at the request of school authorities due to concerns for the safety of the students in the school population, parent contact shall only be made if a student is taken into custody or following the determination that the student may be subject to discipline for a serious offense.
+The SRO, present at the request of the school related issues as determined by school officials and parents will be contacted if the student is to be taken into custody or if the student is subject to discipline for a serious offense.